ashish4870/propine_assignment/README.md

 # The source code has three files constants.js, index.js and api.js

+# transaactions.csv file is placed in the same directory (In the local environment)

-# constants.js has all constants exported
+# constants.js has all the exported constants

-# api.js has a API call to cryptocompare, this call needs a API key which is being picked up from .env file
+# api.js has a API call to cryptocompare, this call needs a API key which is being picked up from .env file (in the local environment)

 # index.js is the main file that contain all the functions